View Districts of Workforce Shortage (DWS), Inner/Outer Metro areas, ASGC Remoteness Areas (ASGC-RA 06) and associated information.

-Grant payments are designed to help cover course costs, locum relief and travel expenses.
+Grant payments are designed to assist in covering course costs, travel expenses as well as provide locum relief.

-ACRRM and the RACGP assess the eligibility of GPs and training activities and Medicare Australia makes the grant payments to the GPs.
+ACRRM and the RACGP assess the eligibility of GPs and training activities and the Department of Human Services delivers grant payments to the GPs.

 Want more info?Go to website >